A-Chicken-Nugget/Flash-Card-Mania-App/README.md

 - Shauna Phaxay (Testing)

 ## Meetings
-- January 23rd - Meeting including the discussion of the design app, features and functions were also discussed.
+- January 23rd - Meeting included the discussion of the design app, features and functions were also discussed.
+- January 28th - Meeting included a continued discussion of the app, the color palette of the app was decided, we also talked about Object-Oriented Programming concepts to store cards and libraries

 ## Technologies Used
 - Git/Github